The Car Connection Subaru Tribeca Overview

 The Tribeca's overall package changed little since its original introduction, but the powertrains were improved in the 2008 update.
-Originally it packed a 245-horsepower, 3.0-liter horizontally opposed six-cylinder engine, but that year it gained a 256-hp, 3.6-liter version that felt considerably stronger and more responsive from a standing start—and is about 10 percent more fuel-efficient.
+Originally it packed a 245-horsepower, 3.0-liter horizontally opposed six-cylinder engine, but that year it gained a 256-hp, 3.6-liter version that felt considerably stronger and more responsive from a standing start—and was about 10 percent more fuel-efficient.
 The 3.6-liter also used regular fuel while its predecessor required premium.
-All Tribecas are equipped with all-wheel drive, as well as a five-speed automatic transmission with manual mode.
+All Tribecas came equipped with all-wheel drive, as well as a five-speed automatic transmission with manual mode.

 Inside, the Tribeca's dash features a very curvaceous instrument panel that wraps down between the driver and front passenger, setting a very different theme than you'll find in other Subaru vehicles.
 Tall people should beware that front-seat legroom is surprisingly limited.
 The second row of seating in the Tribeca is a bit flat but good for adults; however the third row is simply too tight for all but smaller occupants and rather difficult to get to (even considering that the second row slides fore and aft many inches).
 The cabin is considerably quieter and more refined than were the Outback and Legacy models before their comprehensive 2010 redesign.

 Subaru had introduced a few changes to the suspension, and upgraded navigation and sound systems for 2007, but the changes were more extensive for 2008.
 Third-row access was improved slightly, as was rearward visibility—which is challenging on any of these models without the rear camera system.
 The instrument panel and trim, while attractive and even award-winning, isn't quite as delightful up close as it's full of hard plastic pieces.

 Safety was a Tribeca strength since day one.
 It was one of the safest vehicles in its class, with top marks from the IIHS.
-In standard and optional equipment, the Tribeca was good but not class-leading.
+In terms of standard and optional equipment, the Tribeca was good but not class-leading.
 Power heated seats were standard on most models, but base Premium models opted out of many other desirable features.